fstagni/DIRACDocs/source/AdministratorGuide/Systems/DataManagement/data_logging_system.rst

 Execute File Catalog case
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 This clase is special because the decorated method is very generic, it is the w_execute method.
 This method forwards the call to the right catalog.
-To know the name of method and their arguments, a dictionnary is needed :
+To know the name of method and their arguments, a dictionnary is needed:

 .. code-block:: python